China detains 'underground' bishop with role in deal with Vatican

 A senior Vatican source told Reuters last month a framework accord was ready and could be signed in months.
 It could open the way for a resumption of diplomatic relations nearly 70 years after they were cut during the Communist takeover of China.

-Full relations would give the Church a legal framework to look after all of China’s estimated 12 million Catholics and move on to focus on Catholic growth in a country where Protestant churches are already growing fast.
+Full relations would give the Catholic church a legal framework to look after all of China’s estimated 12 million Catholics and allow it to focus on growth in a country where Protestant churches are already growing fast.

 Under the expected deal, the Vatican would have a say in negotiations for the appointment of future bishops, Reuters reported in February.

-In order to facilitate it, the Vatican-recognized bishop Guo was being asked to become an auxiliary to the government-appointed Zhan, the Vatican source said.
+In order to facilitate it, the Vatican-recognised bishop Guo was being asked to become an auxiliary to the government-appointed Zhan, the Vatican source said.

-Critics of the deal, including Cardinal Joseph Zen, the outspoken former bishop of Hong Kong, have suggested the Vatican is about to “sell out” those Catholics in China, like Guo, who have remained loyal to the Vatican and suffered hardship for doing so.
+Critics of the deal - including Cardinal Joseph Zen, the outspoken former bishop of Hong Kong - have suggested the Vatican is about to “sell out” those Catholics in China, like Guo, who have remained loyal to the Vatican and suffered hardship for doing so.

 Asia News said in its report Guo had been detained for 20 days last year over Easter.

-A deal between the Vatican and Beijing would likely leave Taiwan in the diplomatic lurch.
+Any deal between the Vatican and Beijing would likely leave Taiwan in the diplomatic lurch.

-The Vatican is one of only 20 states that still recognize self-ruled Taiwan, officially known as the Republic of China.
+The Vatican is one of only 20 states that still recognise self-ruled Taiwan, officially known as the Republic of China.
 Beijing insists that if countries want relations with it they must break ties with Taiwan.

-Additional reporting by Greg Torode, and Ben Blanchard in BEIJING; Writing by Venus Wu; Editing by Robert Birsel
+Additional reporting by Greg Torode in HONG KONG, Ben Blanchard in BEIJING and David Brunnstrom in WASHINGTON; writing by Venus Wu; editing by Robert Birsel and G Crosse